yashbaddi/FoodieFleet/README.md

 - status: The current status of the driver like are they available,unavailable,busy

-Return:
+Response Body:

-- Returns boolean true as a confirmation
+- Response Bodys boolean true as a confirmation

 ---

-`deleteDelivery:`\
+`deleteDelivery:`
 DELETE /driver/:id
 Deletes the specified user as a delivery execitive